Dressel wins US Olympic swimming gold; Aussie beats Ledecky

-TOKYO (AP) — Caeleb Dressel got started on his quest for six gold medals in swimming Monday, while Katie Ledecky found herself in a very unusual position.
+TOKYO (AP) — Caeleb Dressel got started on his quest for six gold medals in swimming, while Katie Ledecky found herself in a very unusual position.

 Second place.

-Dressel led off an American victory in the men's 4x100-meter freestyle relay at the Tokyo Olympics, easing a bit of the U.S. sting from Ledecky's first Olympic loss.
+Dressel led off a U.S. victory in the men's 4x100-meter freestyle relay Monday at the Tokyo Olympics, easing a bit of America's sting from Ledecky's first Olympic loss.

 Titmus, who trailed by nearly a full body-length at the halfway mark of the eight-lap race, turned on the speed to touch in 3 minutes, 56.69 seconds.
-It was the second-fastest time in history.
+It was the second-fastest time in history, surpassed only by Ledecky's world record of 3:56.46 from the 2016 Rio Games.

-Ledecky was the defending Olympic champion and world-record holder.
-She settled for the silver this time in 3:57.36 -- the fourth-fastest time ever recorded.
+The defending Olympic champion settled for the silver this time in 3:57.36 -- the fourth-fastest time ever recorded and her best performance in three years.

 "I fought tooth and nail,” Ledecky said.
 “She definitely swam a really smart race.
 She was really controlled up front.
 I felt pretty smooth and strong going out and flipped at the 300 and it was like, ‘Oh, she’s right there.’”